harrisonlab/alternaria/Alt_popgen/02_busco_phylogeny.md

 * Note- Tips can be found here: https://bioconnector.org/r-ggtree.html

-* Note- Tips can be found here: https://bioconnector.org/r-ggtree.html

 The consensus tree was downloaded to my local machine

-* Note - I had to import into geneious and export again in newick format to get around polytomy branches having no branch length.
+* Note - I had to import the tree into geneious and export it again in newick format to get around  a problem with the polytomy branches having no branch length.
 * Terminal branch lengths are meanlingless from ASTRAL and should all be set to an arbitrary value.
-This will be done by geneious (set to 1), but it also introduces a branch length of 2 for one isolate that needs to be corrected with sed
+This will be done by geneious (set to 1), but it also introduces a branch length of 2 for one isolate that needs to be corrected with sed.
+I later remove terminal branches when plotting the tree.

 ```bash
 cat Alt_phylogeny.consensus.scored.geneious.tre | sed 's/:2/:1/g' > Alt_phylogeny.consensus.scored.geneious2.tre